Why migration?

 Because it is there.
 It is happening.
 It is epochal.
 And we pretend not to see it.
 We pretend to stop it with a finger, like it was a drop from the sink.

-Because the narration of migration is flawed by politics.
+But the narration of migration is simplified and flawed by politics.
 Short term politics.
 Election politics.
 It is not made to try and understand.

 Stories about migration rise compassion.
 Compassion is good, but it is an easy feeling.
 I can feel compassion, but then do nothing.